rjsf-team/react-jsonschema-form/docs/usage/validation.md

 ## HTML5 Validation

-By default, the form uses HTML5 validation.
-This may cause unintuitive results because the HTML5 validation errors (such as when a field is `required`) may be displayed before the form is submitted, and thus these errors will display differently from the react-jsonschema-form validation errors.
-You can turn off HTML validation by setting the `noHtml5Validate` to `true`.
+By default, the form does not use HTML5 validation.

+If you wish to enable HTML5 validation, passing `noHtml5Validate=false` will enable it.

+You may find that enabling HTML5 validation errors leads to some unintuitive results, as this will display some errors prior to form submission in a manner different than the way errors from react-jsonschema-form displays validation errors

 ```jsx
 const schema = {